Put More Care in the World: 7 Reasons to Send a Card

-One of the best things to do right now is to put more care into the world.
-And whether you’re feeling the distance between you and the ones you love, or you know someone who could use some encouraging words, sending a card is an easy, thoughtful, personal way to stay connected.
+One of the best things you can do is put more care into the world.
+And whether you know someone who could use some encouraging words or you’re just feeling the urge to reach out to loved ones, sending a card is an easy, thoughtful, personal way to connect.

 Inspired?
 Create and share by tagging @Hallmark.